Phil Maton: Minor leagues

-Maton was drafted by the San Diego Padres in the 20th round of the 2015 Major League Baseball draft.
-He made his professional debut that year with the Short Season-A Tri-City Dust Devils.
+The San Diego Padres selected Maton in the 20th round, with the 597th overall selection, of the 2015 Major League Baseball draft.
+He made his professional debut that year with the Low–A Tri-City Dust Devils.
 In 23 relief appearances, Maton pitched to a 4–2 win–loss record, 1.38 earned run average (ERA), and 58 strikeouts in 322/3 innings pitched.
-In 2016, Maton pitched for the Class-A Fort Wayne TinCaps, Advanced-A Lake Elsinore Storm, and Triple-A El Paso Chihuahuas.
+In 2016, Maton pitched for the Single–A Fort Wayne TinCaps, High–A Lake Elsinore Storm, and Triple–A El Paso Chihuahuas.
 He made a total of 38 appearances for the three teams, and posted a 5–3 record, 1.74 ERA, and 78 strikeouts in 512/3 innings.
 After the season, he played in the Arizona Fall League for the Peoria Javelinas.
 Maton began the 2017 season with Triple-A El Paso.